- How is Harvard Law School responding to the COVID-19 pandemic?

 - What is the Junior Deferral Program?

 As an undergraduate student thinking about what comes after graduation, you may find yourself ready to apply to law school and also excited to explore other professional, educational, or service opportunities.
 You may know you want to go to law school and also want to teach for a few years, garner business or legal skills in the workforce, pursue a master’s degree, or embark on a mission trip.
 Harvard Law School’s Junior Deferral Program offers you that flexibility and breadth of opportunity.
-Apply to HLS when you are a college junior (or the international equivalent) scheduled to complete coursework and graduate in spring 2021, and, if admitted, commit to defer that offer of admission for at least two years after completing your undergraduate degree.
+Apply to HLS when you are a college junior (or the international equivalent), and, if admitted, commit to defer that offer of admission for at least two years after completing your undergraduate degree.
 You may use the deferral period to explore your broad interests before returning to the classroom.
 To learn more about JDP, check out our admissions blog and JDP cohort profile.

 - Am I eligible to apply for the Junior Deferral Program?

-You are eligible to apply for JDP during the 2019–2020 cycle as long as you are:
+You are eligible to apply for JDP as long as you are:

 - Enrolled as an undergraduate student at an accredited college or university.

-- Recognized by your undergraduate institution as scheduled to complete coursework and graduate in spring 2021.
+- Recognized by your undergraduate institution as a current junior or the international equivalent who is scheduled to complete coursework and graduate by the following spring.
 Internationally educated applicants may need to contact the J.D.
 Admissions Office to ascertain their eligibility.
-Generally, if you are scheduled to complete coursework and graduate in spring 2021 from a U.S. bachelor’s or international equivalent undergraduate program, then you should qualify for the program.
+Generally, if you are scheduled to complete coursework and graduate by spring 2023 from a U.S. bachelor’s or international equivalent undergraduate program, then you should qualify for the program.

 - Committed to deferring your enrollment at HLS for at least two years after graduating.